≡ Menu

 Class Size and Control

-Most private schools can regulate the number of students they have in one class.
+Most private schools can regulate the number of students in one class.
 In fact, they use class size as one of their biggest marketing points to parents.
-In public schools, however, schools cannot afford the luxury of class size regulation because of the lack of adequate funding.
+In public schools, however, class size regulation is not possible because of the lack of adequate funding.

 This is because the school keeps the parents involved in their children’s academic lives.
-Private schools’ administrations reserve the right to remove from class or discontinue any disruptive students.
+Private schools’ administrations reserve the right to remove or discontinue disruptive students from class.
 In public schools, however, the right of admission is not reserved.
 It takes a severe breach of conduct to get a student kicked out.

 Student Body

-Public schools are mandated to admit any students that seek entrance.
-Because they have government funding, public schools do not have the right to select the students they would like to admit.
-Private schools, alternatively, are based on the right of selection.
+Public schools are mandated to admit any students who seek entrance.
+Because they receive government funding, they do not have the right to select the students they would like to admit.
+Private schools, on the other hand, are based on the right of selection.

 Most have particular requirements that they expect their students to meet.
 These requirements are often financial or academic, though various private institutions have full and partial scholarships for academically brilliant students.